Stakin presents: an in-depth staking guide to stake, unstake, claim and re-stake your Polygon Matic assets with MetaMask and the Polygon Wallet.

 You will now have to wait for 12 checkpoints before the changes are visible in your Polygon wallet (2-12 hours, depending on the congestion of the Ethereum network).
 During that time, be sure to visit Etherscan to check your transactions.

 If everything went successfully, you should now see a similar image to the one above.
 Under the title “Your Delegations”, you can find the amount that you’ve staked with the validator.
 Congratulations!
 You have now staked your $MATIC!!

 Please keep in mind that to unstake or redelegate you’ll need to wait for 80 checkpoints (3-10 days on average, depending on the protocol rules and the congestion of the Ethereum network).

 Please note: the minimum for withdrawing rewards is 2 MATIC.
 Only after 2 MATIC are credited, you will be able to withdraw the rewards.
 Please note that the same goes for reinvesting rewards as well.
 While you won’t be able to withdraw rewards, unstaking remains available at any time.

 To claim your $MATIC rewards, go to: https://staking.polygon.technology/account

 Your dashboard should look similar to the one below.
 Now, you will have the option to restake your reward or withdraw your reward.

-MetaMask will request you to confirm the transaction, select “confirm”.
-Depending on the time of day and the fee you are paying, the transaction can take up to a couple of seconds.
+MetaMask will request you to confirm the transaction, and select “confirm”.
+Depending on the time of day and the fee you pay, the transaction can take up to a few seconds.